Midnighters trilogy: Television adaptation

-As of October 10, 2012, the idea was once again brought up with the creators of Chuck - Chris Fedak and Josh Schwartz.
-Midnighters has received a script commitment, meaning a script will be written.
-If the script is successful, a pilot will be aired.
-If the pilot is successful then the television show will go ahead.
-But, as it stands, there is only the promise of script being written.
+As of October 10, 2012, the idea was once again brought up with the creators of Chuck, Chris Fedak and Josh Schwartz.
+Midnighters received a script commitment, but no television show was produced.

+In 2019, WB successor channel The CW was developing a Midnighters television show, which was to be written by Chris Pozzebon and executive produced by Pozzebon and Blindspot producer Martin Gero.
+Again, no show was produced.